ericaltendorf/magicbeans/README.md

 ## TODO

 ### Enable collaborators & alpha testers
-- Write some introductory documentation
-- Document requirements (pip packages, and beancount plugins)
+- Document how to run report generator (see also cleanup task below)
 - Write some more detailed documentation with tips, tricks, gotchas, examples, and war stories of real-life data

 ### Necessary and missing functionality